-- On the account management webpage, click the cloud backup trial link, and then select the necessary subscription type. - Install Acronis Backup on the machine you want to back up, start the product, click Back up now or Create backup plan, click Location, and then click Get trial subscription.
+- On the account management webpage, click the cloud backup trial link, and then select the necessary subscription type. - Install Acronis Backup, start the product, connect the console to the machine you want to back up, click Back up now or Create backup plan, click Location, and then click Get trial subscription.
 Log in to your account (create one if you are not registered yet).
 A trial subscription will be automatically created and assigned to the machine.

-13.4 Configuring proxy settings
+16.4 Configuring proxy settings

-If the machine connects to the Internet through a proxy server, configure Acronis Backup to use the proxy server.
+If one or more machines where you installed agents connect to the Internet through a proxy server, you need to configure each of the agents to use the proxy server.